TRONFISH/TRONFISHtoken/README.md

 # TRON FISH
-Collect, trade and grow Tron fish tokens in the new based on Tron smart contracts.
+Collect, trade and grow TRON FISH tokens in the new based on Tron smart contracts.
 Preorder your FISH for the Stable release tokens with discount today!

 ## What is TRON FISH
 Collect, trade and grow TRON FISH tokens in the new based on Tron smart contracts.
 Preorder your FISH for the Stable release tokens with discount today!